List of He-Man and the Masters of the Universe characters: Zodac

-The 2002 cartoon series gave a radically different portrayal of the character.
+The 2002 series gave a radically different portrayal of the character.
 Again he was not officially allied with either the heroic or evil forces, but rather than being a universal mediator between both sides he was portrayed as an ancient and mystical warrior who followed his own sense of right and wrong, without much regard for others.
-He was introduced in the season 1 episode "Snake Pit" as a warrior who had helped defeat the Snake Men in ancient times and held a centuries-long grudge against King Hiss after the latter killed and ate his brother.
+He was introduced in the first-season episode "Snake Pit" as a warrior who had helped defeat the Snake Men in ancient times and held a centuries-long grudge against King Hiss after the latter killed and ate his brother.
 In season 2, he was called upon to stop the Snake Men after they were unleashed on present-day Eternia, but in a shock twist it was revealed it was Zodak himself who allowed the Snake Men to be freed, purely so he could exact his own revenge on King Hiss.
-Although the character's sense of morality was highly questionable in this series, he ended up being treated as the ultimate hero of the season, defeating King Hiss all by himself in the series' penultimate episode "Awaken the Serpent".
+Although the character's sense of morality was highly questionable in this series, he ended up being treated as the ultimate hero of the season, defeating King Hiss all by himself in the series's penultimate episode "Awaken the Serpent".
 Also unlike many throughout the series run, Zodak is amongst the very few who knew of Adam's true identity as He-Man from the beginning.
 The character was packaged as 'Zodak' in the contemporary toy line and his appearance was significantly altered- for reasons of racial diversity he was black-skinned rather than Caucasian, and had a somewhat tribal appearance, with white tribal markings on his arms.
 He wielded a staff, unlike the original Zodac who carried a laser gun.

 Mark Taylor spoke on the creation of the character stating,"Zodac was all about flying.
 He was the air wing.
 I was influenced by Flash Gordon and the flying Vikings."

 Due to the radical difference between the 2002 version of Zodac and his 1980s counterpart, the current Masters of the Universe Classics adult collector's toy line has split him into two separate characters.
 The first of these is 'Zodac' (real name Zodac Zur) who is the Cosmic Enforcer as in the 1980s media, while the second is 'Zodak' (real name Kar-Tor), a student of the former who took his name and appearance and dedicated himself to fighting the Snake Men.

-In the 2013 ongoing series from DC Comics, Zodac was given a new and completely different backstory; he is now known as Cosmic Enforcer 097-427-09, Second Platoon out of Overkill Battalion 657, but he's also the half-brother of Hordak and the son of Horde Prime.
+In the 2013 ongoing series from DC Comics, Zodac was given a new and completely different backstory; he is now known as Cosmic Enforcer 097-427-09, Second Platoon out of Overkill Battalion 657, but he is also the half-brother of Hordak and the son of Horde Prime.
 He is killed and his body absorbed by Hordak one million years before the birth of Adam of the House of Miro.

 Zodac made an appearance in Masters of the Universe: Revolution.

-Zodac was voiced by Lou Scheimer in the 1983 series, Christopher Judge in the 2002 series, and Jeffrey Combs in Masters of the Universe: Revolution.
+Zodac was voiced by Lou Scheimer in the 1983 series, Christopher Judge in the 2002 series, and by Jeffrey Combs in Masters of the Universe: Revolution.